-Should you upgrade to the Fitbit Charge 5 from the Charge 4?
+Fitbit Charge 5 vs. Charge 4: Should you upgrade?

 - Doesn't have ECG or EDA sensors

-Fitbit Charge 5 vs. Charge 4: To upgrade or not to upgrade?

-One of the most common questions in the wearable world is deciding whether or not you should upgrade when a new model hits the market.
-In the case of the Fitbit Charge 5 and Fitbit Charge 4, there's a lot to think about.
-Many times, upgrading to a new model won't be very different than what you experienced on the predecessor.
+Before the Charge 5 arrived on the scene, the Fitbit Charge 4 sold in huge numbers and set a benchmark for what fitness trackers should accomplish, from long battery life to built-in GPS, and dedicated health sensors and tracking.
+But its successor, the Charge 5, took that template and added some critical updates that made it a more attractive option.

-The Charge 4 is still one of the best fitness trackers out there.
-Will that change because the Fitbit Charge 5 is here?
-That depends on who you ask.
-If you want standard health and fitness tracking with some extras sprinkled in, the Charge 4 might meet your needs.
-If you want a more advanced user experience with new design elements and a color AMOLED display, you may want to think about upgrading to the Fitbit Charge 5.
+Should you cast aside your Charge 4 for the Charge 5?
+Or should you buy the older fitness tracker if it means saving money?
+We're pitting the Fitbit Charge 5 vs. the Fitbit Charge 4 — ranked #1 and #2 in our current list of best fitness trackers — to help you decide.
+But to summarize, if you want a more advanced user experience with new design elements and a color AMOLED display, you may want to think about upgrading to the Fitbit Charge 5.

-The Fitbit Charge 5 is changing the tracker game
+How the Fitbit Charge 5 changed the game

 At first glance, you might notice the Charge 5 looks more like the Fitbit Luxe than the previous Charge models.
-It's the first in the series to offer a bright AMOLED display rather than a monochrome OLED.
+It's the first in the series to offer a bright AMOLED display, rather than a monochrome OLED.
 It also comes in a stainless steel case rather than a plastic one, which gives it a more premium look.
 Users will appreciate that the case is significantly thinner than previous models, too.

+Unfortunately, for former Charge 4 owners, the Charge 5 bands are proprietary so you can't use your old bands if you upgrade.
+We've selected the best Fitbit Charge 5 bands to help find you a replacement.

 The Fitbit Charge 5 offers some other firsts, including the advanced EDA (electrodermal activity) and ECG (electrocardiogram) sensors.
 If you're familiar with the Fitbit Sense, you know it was the first smartwatch from the company to offer these perks.